ibdknox/chris-granger.com/_posts/2012-02-20-overtone-and-clojurescript.markdown

            [:div#piano]))
 {% endhighlight %}

 I always end up creating a src/myapp/client/ directory where I keep my CLJS.
-So if you put the following in a main.cljs in there and fire up lein-cljsbuild, you'll see a nice little alert box:
+So if you put the following in a main.cljs and fire up lein-cljsbuild, you'll see a nice little alert box:

 {% highlight clojure %}
 (ns overtoneinterface.client.main)